-- This solution is often referred to as sexy an is specifically relevant for few use cases.
+- This solution is specifically relevant for different use cases.

-- Interactive floor plans ”draw a picture" and can help simplify and present your floorplans in a visual way that’s easy to digest.
+- Interactive floor plans "draws a picture" and can help simplify and present your floor plans in a visual way that’s easy to digest.

 - Because interactive means users must be involved, they can easily move through a property with the floor plan, cutaway or map as a guide.